kevinhartman/kevinhartman.github.com/_posts/2020-02-11-cpp20-class-as-non-type-template-param.md

 tags: [cpp, cpp20]
 seo:
   date_modified: 2020-05-20 13:06:32 -0400
-  description: Using user-defined literal classes as non-type template parameters
-    in C++20.
 ---

 With the introduction of C++20, it's now possible to provide a literal class type (i.e. `constexpr` class) instance as a template parameter.